Harry Warner: Godfather of Talkies

 The success of Warner Bros.' early talkie films (The Jazz Singer, The Lights of New York, The Singing Fool and The Terror) catapulted the studio into the ranks of the major studios.
 Flush with cash, the Warners abandoned their old location in the Poverty Row section of Hollywood and acquired a big studio in Burbank, California.
 As a result of this success, Warner was able to acquire the Stanley Company of America (founded by Jules E. Mastbaum), which controlled most of the first-run theaters on the East Coast.
-This purchase gave them a share in rival First National Pictures, of which Stanley owned one-third.
-After this purchase, Warner was soon able to acquire William Fox’s one third remaining share in First National and was now officially the majority stockholder of the company.
-After success of the studio's 1929 First National film Noah's Ark, Harry Warner also agreed to make Michael Curtiz a major director at the Burbank studio as well.
+The purchase gave them a share in rival First National Pictures, of which Stanley owned one-third.
+After the transaction Warner was soon able to acquire William Fox’s one third remaining share in First National and now was officially the majority stockholder of the company.
+After the success of the studio's 1929 First National film Noah's Ark, Harry Warner agreed to make Michael Curtiz a major director at the Burbank studio as well.

-Warner, after purchasing a string of music publishers, was even able to establish a music subsidiary-Warner Bros.
-Music- and buy out additional radio companies, foreign sound patents, and a lithograph company as well; he even was able to produce a Broadway musical Fifty Million Frenchmen.
+After purchasing a string of music publishers, Warner diversified the company by establishing a music subsidiary-Warner Bros.
+Music- and buying out additional radio companies, acquiring foreign sound patents, and adding a lithograph company as well; he even was able to produce a Broadway musical Fifty Million Frenchmen.
 By the time the 1st Academy Awards took place, Warner was recognized as the second most powerful figure in the movie industry, just behind MGM head Nicholas Schenck.
 In the wake of the success of Gold Diggers of Broadway, journalists had dubbed Warner "the godfather of the talking screen."
 The studio's net profit was now over $14,000,000.00.
-During this time, Warner soon also grew tired of the Hollywood atmosphere and acquired a twenty-two acre ranch in Mount Vernon, New York.
-Once Warner returned to New York, he and Albert found work together once again.
+During that time, Warner soon also grew tired of the Hollywood atmosphere and acquired a twenty-two acre ranch in Mount Vernon, New York.
+Once Warner returned to New York, he and Albert were able to work together once again.